#

 10 AM–5 PM

 If you love unique scents, The Merchant of Venice is a place you shouldn’t miss.
 It’s full of old-world charm, with perfumes inspired by the city's history and trade routes.
 The shop itself is stunning, even the 300-year-old floor adds to the magic.
 It really feels like stepping into a piece of Venetian history.
+And the best part?
+You can create your own fragrance.

 €100